 Course Title on Transcript: Biomedical Engineering Innovation

-The course materials are divided into modules which can be accessed online via the Blackboard Learning Management Systems (LMS).
+The course materials are divided into modules which can be accessed online via a Learning Management Systems (LMS).
 A module will have several sections, including an overview, video lectures, readings, quizzes, discussions, and assignments/labs.
 Each module will also include several live office hour sessions each week.

 All additional course materials will be provided to the student as part of the course.
 A lab kit of materials needed for the various labs in the course will be mailed out to students early in the course.